Simulation of satellite and optical link dynamics in a quantum repeater constellation: Channel efficiency

-The Strehl ratio $S$ is due to higher order wavefront errors, which can be decomposed into three main components~\cite{Tyson2015, Pugh2020}: the AO feedback delay error caused by differences in turbulence conditions at the time the wavefront errors are measured and at the time the corrections are applied, the spatial fitting error due to the correction of only a limited number of Zernike coefficients, and the cone effect or focal anisoplanatism due to the altitude difference between the satellite and the LGS.
-Specifically, we assume that by using a time-gating camera to measure Rayleigh backscatter of a laser pulse, an artificial star can be created to sample the atmospheric turbulence at an altitude of \SI{18}{\kilo\meter}.
+where $\zeta$ is the standard deviation of the wavefront distortions.
+The Strehl ratio can be decomposed into three main components~\cite{Tyson2015, Pugh2020}:

+Here, the AO feedback delay error $\zeta_{\text{AFD}}$ is caused by differences in the turbulence conditions at the time the wavefront errors are measured and at the time the corrections are applied, the spatial fitting error $\zeta_{\text{fit}}$ is due to the correction of only a limited number of Zernike polynomials $Z_{\text{max}}$, and the cone effect or focal anisoplanatism $\zeta^2_{\text{cone}}$ is due to the altitude difference between the satellite and the LGS.
+Specifically, we assume that by using a time-gating camera to measure Rayleigh backscatter of a laser pulse, an artificial star can be created to sample the atmospheric turbulence at an altitude of $H_{\text{LGS}} = \SI{18}{\kilo\meter}$.

 Taken together, all these effects result in larger wavefront errors and larger beam wander at lower elevation angles and at higher satellite velocities.